microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 </Grid>
 ```

-You can now accomplish the same thing with this syntax:
+You can now accomplish the same thing in a single tag:

 ```xml
 <Grid ColumnDefinitions="Auto, *">
 ```

-Before this change, if you write that Xaml markup, the  Xaml loader tries to convert the string `Auto, *` into a [ColumnDefinitionCollection](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ColumnDefinitionCollection) object, as that's the type of the [Grid.ColumnDefinitions](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Grid.ColumnDefinitions) property.
+Before this change, if you write that shorter Xaml markup, the  Xaml loader would try to convert the string `Auto, *` into a [ColumnDefinitionCollection](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ColumnDefinitionCollection) object, as that's the type of the [Grid.ColumnDefinitions](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Grid.ColumnDefinitions) property.
 That fails because there is no such conversion available.
 (And it wouldn't help if there was, because the property is read-only.)

-But the Xaml syntax rules now support this scenario by recognizing that the target property is a collection type, and that there's no conversion from string available, and so treating the attribute value as a comma-separated list of collection items.
+But the Xaml syntax rules now support this scenario by recognizing that the target property is a collection type, and that there's no conversion from string available, and then by treating the attribute value as a comma-separated list of collection items.
 The items of the collection are of type [ColumnDefinition](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ColumnDefinition), so a check is made to see if strings can be converted to ColumnDefinition instances.
 Since they can, the Xaml loader creates those instances and adds them to the collection.

 | Do we have documentation that explains what exactly a "collection" is?
+Can't remember if it's just IVector, or if it has more rules like the C# initialization syntax.

-## ContentProperty background
+## Role of the [ContentProperty] attribute

 In order for a ColumnDefinition (or RowDefinition) to be created from a string there is a second new Xaml syntax rule: if a type can't be created from string, but the type's [[ContentProperty](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Markup.ContentPropertyAttribute)] property can, the type is created and the property set.

-About the "content property", this isn't literally a property named "content" (although it can be and [is sometimes](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ContentControl.Content)).
+About this "content property", it's not literally a property named "content" (although it can be and [is sometimes](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ContentControl.Content)).
 This is essentially the default property of a class, and is marked with the [ContentProperty] attribute.

 For example the [SolidColorBrush](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Media.SolidColorBrush) is defined roughly like this (in C# terms):